Anti-sud/Credit-Risk-Strategy-Amex-Data-/README.md

 The model can support both conservative and aggressive credit approval strategies based on default probability thresholds.

 📌 How to Use
-Run the Jupyter Notebook: CREDIT_RISK_TEAM3.ipynb Ensure required libraries like xgboost, pandas, and sklearn are installed.
+Run the Jupyter Notebook: CREDIT RISK STRATEGY - AMEX.ipynb Ensure required libraries like xgboost, pandas, and sklearn are installed.

-View the summary presentation: CreditRiskProject_CloudClass.pptx Ideal for showcasing to stakeholders or including in a project report.
+View the summary presentation: Credit Risk Strategy- Amex.pptx Ideal for showcasing to stakeholders or including in a project report.